joaoctaviosantiago/python_notes/chapters/Chapter 3.md

 print(my_lucky_numbers)
 ```

-To find out, we need to remember that list slices work with three values ```[começo:fim:passo]```.
+To find out, we need to remember that list slices work with three values ```[beginning:end:step]```.
 We didn't pass any value for the beginning, so we're starting from index 0; we also didn't pass any value for the end, and this means "go until the end"; and, lastly, we're telling python to go in twos.
 This code will then read the entire list and it will assign to ```my_lucky_numbers``` the elements in indexes 0, 2 and 4.

 ![[53 - list_slices_4.png]]